 How about getting some exercise on the morning of Monday, Sept.
 4 while enjoying scenic Hendricks County?
 North Salem Old Fashion Days offers a 5K run/walk, a 10K run and a bike ride to support the B&O Trail.

-For the 5K and 10K, you can register online by Sept.
-2 for $22 per person by clicking here, or you can register on the morning of the event for $25.
+For the 5K and 10K, you can register online by Aug.
+24 for $30 a person by clicking here, or you can register on the morning of the event for $35.
 Prizes will be awarded!

 The runs and walk start at 8 a.m.
-The bicycle tour begins at 8:30 a.m.
+Check-in for the bike ride begins at 7:15 a.m., and the ride commences at 8:30 a.m.